Italy PM defends reform of euro zone bailout fund but seeks concessions

 Negotiations on these reforms are far less advanced and it remains unclear whether Conte is threatening to veto the ESM reform until they are passed, or merely wants informal guarantees on them from Italy’s partners.

-In an overture to Italy, which fears the overhaul may raise its debt servicing costs, a senior EU official in Brussels said a short delay of a reform to the ESM could be acceptable but would not be the best option.
+In an overture to Italy, which fears the overhaul may raise its debt servicing costs, a senior EU official in Brussels said a short delay of the ESM reform “by one or two months” could be acceptable but would not be the best option.
 Italy’s debt is proportionally the highest in the euro zone after Greece’s.

-“The signing of the reform of the ESM treaty is not necessary in December.
-It could be one or two months later,” the EU official said, in what would be a concession to Rome.

-The official acknowledged that could be seen as a setback for the euro zone, which was expected to finalize the agreement at a meeting of euro zone financial ministers on Wednesday and at a Eurosummit on Dec.
+The official acknowledged that could be seen as a setback for the euro zone, which was expected to finalize the agreement at a meeting of euro zone financial ministers on Wednesday and at a summit of leaders on Dec.
 13.

 The ESM reform divides Italy’s ruling parties.
 The anti-establishment 5-Star Movement is against signing off on it until plans for a wider European banking union become clearer, while the center-left Democratic Party (PD) supports the plan.